 - Motorcycle accident settlement $100,000.00

 As a Chicago motorcycle accident attorney, I had a client who was the passenger on the back of her husband’s motorcycle.
 A car cut them off and they went down.
 Our client suffered a fractured wrist and an aggravation of a pre-existing injury – a spinal stimulator that was placed in her back was damaged and had to be replaced through surgery.
 The defendant had a $100,000.00 policy.
-However, based on the severity of injury, her pain and suffering and her medical bills, this case could have garnered a much larger settlement.
+However, based on the severity of an injury, her pain and suffering and her medical bills, this case could have garnered a much larger settlement.
 However, our client did not have enough underinsured motorist protection.
 As such, our client was limited to the $100,000.00.
 Fortunately, we were able to negotiate down her medical bills in order to net enough to compensate her.

 $100,000.00 sounds like an adequate personal injury settlement amount.
 However, medical bills and attorneys’ fees and costs are paid out of the settlement.
 As such, the net recovery is much smaller.